Strattera Addiction: Side Effects, Detox, Withdrawal, and Treatment

 What Are Continued Care Options for Strattera Addiction?

-After you complete a Strattera rehab program, you may also want to continue your addiction treatment with a support program like sober living or aftercare.
+After finishing a Strattera rehab program, you might want to keep getting help.
+Consider joining a support program like sober living or aftercare.

 Sober Living Programs